AlexMicheal500/StockPro-Trading-Bot/README.md

 # StockPro-Trading-Bot-Documentation
+##Video Link To How To Install Bot: https://vimeo.com/manage/videos/832894106/privacy
 ## Steps:
 1. Visit tradingview.com through a browser or install a desktop version or or mobile version.
 2. Click on "Get Started" to sign up for a tradingview account